ByteAtATime/bg-ctf/test/challenge3/README.md

-# Challenge 3: The Constructor Call
+# Challenge 3: Empty Contract?

 In this challenge, you need to call the contract through another contract, but with a twist - the calling contract must have no code at the time of the call!